orangejuice/blog/data/activity/book-追忆似水年华-2012/record.en.md

   subtitle: "[France] Marcel Proust / 2012 / Yilin Press"
 ---

-We always think we are special, but in others' eyes, we are just ordinary people. ——Proust 'In Search of Lost Time'.
-For the world, you are just one of the masses; but for your loved ones, you are their entire world.
+Via tw 435hz We always think we are special, but in fact, we are just ordinary people in the eyes of others. -Proust 'In Search of Lost Time' For the world, you are just one of many; but for your relatives, you are the whole world.